 To this end, Armenia will continue to make its important contribution to the international peace and security agenda.
-Our partners highly appreciate Armenia's involvement in peacekeeping operations around the world, in particular, in Lebanon, Kosovo, Afghanistan, and Mali.
-We are committed to maintaining and expanding this engagement.
+Our partners highly appreciate Armenia's involvement in peacekeeping operations around the world, in particular, in Lebanon, Kosovo, Afghanistan and Mali.
+We are committed to maintain and expand this engagement.
 Armenia provides humanitarian assistance to populations affected by conflicts or mass atrocities.

-Combating terrorism, cybercrime, drug trafficking, and other transnational crimes are other important areas of international security that we engage with our international partners, primarily using the platforms of the UN, the OSCE and the CSTO.
+Combating terrorism, cybercrime, drug trafficking and other transnational crimes is another important area of international security that we engage with our international partners, primarily using the platforms of the UN, the OSCE and the CSTO.

 The agenda of smart development, including digitalization, innovative science are one of the priorities of thematic approaches of our foreign policy.
-From this perspective, I give importance to broadening cooperation platforms within frameworks of both bilateral cooperation and events of international scale, for example, the World Congress on Information Technology, which will be held in Yerevan this year.
+From this perspective, I give importance to broadening cooperation platforms both within bilateral cooperation and through events of international scale, for example, the World Congress on Information Technology, which will be held in Yerevan this year.

-At the same time we are ready to share and already offer our formed experience in smart and innovative development with our international partners.
-They are best reflected in the “TUMO” and “COAF Smart Center” centers for creative education, the Armath engineering laboratories, Dasaran.am and many other projects.
+At the same time, we are ready to share and offer our formed experience in smart and innovative development to our international partners.
+They are best reflected in the “TUMO” and “COAF Smart Center” - centers for creative education, the Armath engineering laboratories, Dasaran.am and many other projects.

-The Velvet revolution, the parliamentary elections, held due to that, the strong mandate, given to our government by people lead to bolder protection of human rights and fundamental freedoms in international sphere, including tolerance and anti-discrimination, fight against hate speech and its expressions.
+The Velvet revolution, the following parliamentary elections, the strong mandate given to our government by the people lead to bolder protection of human rights and fundamental freedoms in the international sphere, including tolerance and anti-discrimination, fight against hate speech and its expressions.

-With this, we confidently move forward towards the upcoming elections of the Human Rights Council of the UN.
-Besides fundamental freedoms, we will continue to attach more importance to the issues concerning the protection of the rights of women and children, which is reflected in our presidency in the UN Commission on the Status of Women.
+With this, we confidently move forward towards the upcoming elections of the UN Human Rights Council.
+Along with fundamental freedoms, we will continue to attach more importance to the issues concerning the protection of the rights of women and children, which is reflected in our presidency in the UN Commission on the Status of Women.

 For more than two decades Armenia has been taking effective steps in establishing and strengthening the agenda of preventing genocides and other mass atrocities.
 In this field, we have become more than recognized.
-Due to Armenia, the provision on the prevention of mass violation of human rights got a concrete demonstration.
-We will continue to strengthen the legal basis for prevention of genocides, strengthen the international, regional and national mechanisms of protection, as well as, by organizing the Global Forum Against Crime of Genocide, to provide cooperation platform for politicians, experts, scientists, and human rights defenders, who are active in this field.
+Thanks to Armenia the provision on prevention of mass violation of human rights was materialized.
+We will continue to strengthen the legal basis for prevention of genocides, strengthening of the international, regional and national mechanisms of protection, also through organizing the Global Forum Against Crime of Genocide in order to provide cooperation platform for politicians, experts, scientists and human rights defenders, who are active in this field.

-Strengthening the values of tolerance is also a part of our cultural, scientific and educational agenda, civilizational cooperation agenda, which actively develop in bilateral and multilateral formats, such as cooperation with the UNESCO, the Council of Europe and the CIS.
-Taking that into account, Armenia suggested the use of the motte “Living together” for the La Francophonie summit, held last year in Yerevan.
+Strengthening the values of tolerance is also a part of our cultural, scientific and educational agenda, civilizational cooperation agenda, which actively develops in bilateral and multilateral formats, such as cooperation with UNESCO, the Council of Europe and the CIS.
+Taking that into account, Armenia suggested the use of the motto “Living together” for the La Francophonie summit, held last year in Yerevan.

-Armenia highly appreciates the establishment of the Ancient Civilizations Forum and is ready to contribute its best to provide viability of the format.
+Armenia highly appreciates the establishment of the Ancient Civilizations Forum and is ready to undertake all necessary efforts to ensure the viability of the format.

 Our work has practical nature, aimed at ensuring concrete results.